-#46 Updated by Dominic Giglio almost 5 years ago
+#46 Updated by Dominic Giglio about 5 years ago

 I think I've got this figured out.
 I won't bore you with the technical details, but basically my child theme wasn't pulling all the required styes from the Canvas parent.
 That was what was throwing off our layout while testing.

 I've pushed up some new code, our next release is on Saturday.
 So lets have a look at your testhelp.commons.gc.cuny.edu site Saturday or Sunday to see if this new code takes care of it.
 We may need one more round to add custom CSS if we can't add the appropriate styles in the Dashboard - but I think this code gets us REALLY close.